-After an immensely successful playing career, former standout Chelsea Carlisle was named an assistant coach with the women's basketball program in June 2012.
+After an immensely successful playing career at UC San Diego, Chelsea Carlisle was named an assistant coach with the women's basketball program in June of 2012 and elevated to associate head coach in September of 2016.

-Carlisle assumes a spot on the bench after guiding the Tritons to an overall record of 30-3, a No. 1 national ranking and an appearance in the NCAA West Regional Championship game as a senior last season.
-UCSD's all-time assist leader, Carlisle joins head coach Heidi VanDerveer and lead assistant Betsy Butterick to round out the women's basketball coaching staff for 2012-13.
+Carlisle assumed a spot on the bench after guiding the Tritons to an overall record of 30-3, a No. 1 national ranking and an appearance in the NCAA West Regional Championship game as a senior during the 2011-12 season.

 A four-year starter from 2008-12, Carlisle led the Tritons to three California Collegiate Athletic Association Championships and three NCAA Tournament appearances during her time with the program.
 She wrapped up her career with averages of 16.5 points, 4.1 rebounds, 4.9 assists and 2.2 steals in 118 games at UC San Diego.

-One of the best players the program has ever seen, Carlisle graduates as UCSD's all-time career leader in assists (575), while ranking second in both scoring (1,950) and steals (262).
-She also set the program's single game scoring mark after erupting for 46 points against Grand Canyon at Disney Tip Off Classic in November 2010.
+One of the best players the program has ever seen, Carlisle graduated as UCSD's all-time career leader in assists (575), while ranking second in both points (1,950) and steals (262).
+She also set the program's single game scoring mark after erupting for 46 points against Grand Canyon at Disney Tip Off Classic in November of 2010.

 A three-time All-CCAA First Team selection, Carlisle was named the conference's Most Valuable Player as a sophomore in 2009-10 and again as a senior in 2011-12.
 She earned WBCA All-America accolades in each of her final three seasons as a Triton, becoming the first three-time All-American in program history.